 HiQ's integration philosophy is condensed into our FRENDS integration platform, which is process automation at its best.
 The customer can get the best of both worlds.
 If orchestration and Workflow are built on FRENDS, you can run UI recordings as part of a larger integration process.
 In this case, the performance robot is sufficient to run the recording, and the organization does not have to obtain, for example, an orchestration module from a robot supplier.
 For example, FRENDS can run UiPath or Blueprism robots as part of the overall integration.

 HiQ offers comprehensive process automation that integrates robotics as part of integrations and API management.

 Listed below are some cases that are particularly suited to robotized automation.

-There are no interfaces: Older systems do not have the necessary interfaces or they have input folder from where they may or maynot read input messages and data.
-Sometimes the file left in a folder is just not enough sure way to ensure that workflow is real done.
+There are no interfaces: Older systems do not have the necessary interfaces or they have an input folder from where they may or may not read input messages and data.
+Sometimes the file left in a folder is just not enough sure way to ensure that workflow is really done.

-The operation to be automated is within one or two user interface: An operation to be automated is, for example, the combination of two fields between one or two user interfaces - the operation is very simple.
-Remember that recording is prone to failures and to consider how critical task your are trusting to macro recordings?
+The operation to be automated is within one or two user interfaces: An operation to be automated is, for example, the combination of two fields between one or two user interfaces - the operation is very simple.
+Remember that recording is prone to failures and to consider how critical a task you are trusting to macro recordings?

 Business logic is embedded in the user interface: Applications are often developed with an architecture where logic and user interface are the same - a business event is virtually encoded, for example, at the touch of a button on the user interface.
 In modern systems, this is not the case, but the user interface is isolated as a separate layer and it calls modern interfaces (APIs) and logic is executed inside the API - not inside the user interface.
 These same APIs can also be called by an integration platform capable of process automation.